PostgreSQL:更新函数返回布尔值

 $func$ LANGUAGE sql;

-only considers if a row is returned.
-It's irrelevant whether you write NULL
+EXISTSonly considers if a row is returned.
+It's irrelevant whether you write NULLor FALSEor TRUEor *or 'foo'or whatever.
+The function returning TRUEonly tells us, the UPDATEreturned one or more rows.

-Alternativewould be a PL/pgSQLfunction using the special variable FOUND
+Alternativewould be a PL/pgSQLfunction using the special variable FOUND:

 CREATE OR REPLACE FUNCTION password_set(bigint, text)